LeXarDev/Server-Monitoring/README.md

 # 🇬🇧 English

 ## 📋 Project Overview
-Ping Checker is a modern web application designed for real-time server monitoring.
+real-time server monitoring.
 It provides users with a robust platform to track server status, manage uptime monitoring, and receive instant notifications for any connectivity issues.

 ### 🌟 Key Features
 - **Real-time Monitoring**